A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Numerical models

 \section{Numerical models}

-We use our recently developed massively parallel 3D GRMHD code H-AMR (pronounced ``hammer'', \citealt{Liska2018A}) accelerated by Graphical Processing Units (GPUs).
-H-AMR is based on a 2D serial open-source code, HARM2D \citep{Gammie2003,Noble2006}, which we rewrote and improved with a staggered grid for constrained transport of magnetic fields \citep{Gardiner2005}, adaptive mesh refinement (AMR, not used adaptively here), an advanced treatment of the polar region, and a locally adaptive time step.
-We use a spherical-polar grid of resolution $1372\times480\times738$, which is uniform in $\log r$ and $\phi$ and approximately uniform in $\theta$.
-It resolves the disc scale height, $h/r\sim0.1$, by $12{-}15$ cells in the $r$-, $\theta$- and $\phi$-dimensions.
-To prevent the cells from becoming elongated near the polar singularity, we reduce the $\phi$-resolution to $368$ cells at $15^{\circ}<|\theta|<30^{\circ}$, $184$ cells at $7.5^{\circ}<|\theta|<15^{\circ}$ and $92$ cells at $0^{\circ}<|\theta|<7.5^{\circ}$ around both poles.
+We use a massively parallel 3D GRMHD code H-AMR \citep{Liska2018A, Liska2020} accelerated by Graphical Processing Units (GPUs).
+We use a spherical-polar grid of resolution $1372\times480\times738$, which is uniform in $\log r$ and $\phi$ and approximately uniform in $\theta$ (the grid is slightly stretched out in $\theta$ within $\sim 5^{\circ}$ of the pole as described in \citep{Ressler2015}).
+This sufficiently resolves the fastest growing wavelength of the magnetorotational instability (MRI; \citep{Balbus1991}).
+Here the quality factors $Q^{i}=\lambda_{mri}^{i}/N^i$ (as defined in \citep{Liska2018C}), which give the number of cells ($N^i$) per MRI-wavelength ($\lambda_{mri}^{i}$) in the $i-$th dimension, exceed ($Q^{r} \times Q^{\theta} \times Q^{\phi}) \ge (10 \times 10 \times 40$) at $t=4 \times 10^4 r_g/c$.
+This guarantees a reasonable degree of convergence (e.g., \citep{2013ApJ...772..102H}).
+To prevent the cells from becoming elongated near the poles, we reduce the $\phi$-resolution sequentially by factors of two within $30^{\circ}, 15^{\circ}$, and $7.5^{\circ}$ away from the pole.
 We use outflow boundary conditions in the $r$-direction, with the inner radial boundary inside the BH event horizon and the outer boundary at $10^5r_g$, where $r_g=GM/c^2$ is the gravitational radius, such that both of the boundaries are causally disconnected from the flow.
-We apply transmissive boundary conditions in the $\theta$-direction that ensure free passage of the plasma through the polar singularity \citep{Liska2018A}.
+We apply transmissive boundary conditions in the $\theta$-direction ensuring free passage of the plasma through the polar singularity \citep{Liska2018A}.

-We initialize the simulations with a torus in hydrostatic equilibrium \citep{Fishbone1976} around a BH with spin $a=0.9375$ in a Kerr-Schild foliation.
-We place the torus inner edge at $r_{\rm in} = 12.5r_g$ and density maximum, scaled to (initial) $\rho_{\rm max}=1$, at $r_{\rm max} = 25r_g$.
+We initialize the simulations with an equilibrium torus \citep{Fishbone1976} around a BH with spin $a=0.9375$ in a Kerr-Schild foliation.
+We place the torus inner edge at $r_{\rm in} = 12.5r_g$, its density maximum at $r_{\rm max} = 25r_g$ (without loss of genereality we set $\rho_{\rm max}=1$).
 We use an ideal gas equation of state, $p_{g}=(\Gamma-1)u_{g}$, where $p_{g}$ and $u_{g}$ are gas thermal pressure and energy densities, and non-relativistic $\Gamma = 5/3$.
-We tilt the initial torus relative to the BH spin axis (and grid) by an angle $\mathcal{T}_{\rm init} = 60\degree$ (see \citealt{Liska2018A} for details).
+We tilt the initial torus relative to the BH spin axis (and grid) by an angle $\mathcal{T}_{\rm init} = 60\degree$ (see \citep{Liska2018A} for details).
 We cool the disc to its target thickness, $h/r=0.1$, on the Keplerian timescale using a source term \citep{Noble2009,Liska2018C}.